rsyncOSX/RsyncOSXdocs/content/post/ssh.md

 categories = ["remotelogins","ssh keypath and identity file"] description = "RsyncOSX can guide you in setting up passwordless login by ssh-keys."
 +++
 The RsyncOSX function for assisting in setting up ssh is changed in **release candidate version 6.3.1**.
 The new feature does not change anything for current users, but enables users to set their own ssh keypath and identity file.
 It is advised to utilize the release candidate if you want RsyncOSX to assist in setting up passwordless logins by ssh keys.
+This is what the ssh parameter within the rsync command looks like.

+`-e  "ssh -i ~/.ssh_rsyncosx/rsyncosx -p NN"` where:

+- `-i` is the ssh keypath and identityfile
+- `-p` is the port number ssh communicates throug, default port 22

+If global ssh parameters are set, it applies to all configurations.
+It is possible to set other ssh values on each task.

 ## Enable user selected ssk keypath and identityfile